trentm/node-luggite/README.md

   Bunyan's `src: true`.
 The sourcemap support was originally added as interesting for *CoffeeScript* users.
 Need a modern use case; TypeScript and bundling seem more likely.
+  (The source-map usage was removed in commit ec35812.)